DaveMcEwan/dmpvl/mk/README.md

   Only the Lattice iCE40 flow (yosys, nextpnr) is currently supported.
 - `wavedrom` - Use JSON definitions of waveforms to draw pretty diagrams.
 - `signoff` - Run logfile through a regex filter to signoff warnings.
-  Currently only supported on Vivado flows, because FOSS tools don't emit so much noise.
+  Currently only supported on vivado projects, because FOSS tools don't emit so much noise.
 - `prog` - Upload bitstream to a connected FPGA development board.